SPEAK VISUALLY Receive practical tips on how to

 These dashboards are very interactive.
-They give developers and members of the technology/analytics team a way of researching and experimenting with the data to address stakeholder concerns.
+They give developers and members of the technology or analytics team a way of researching and experimenting with the data to address stakeholder concerns.

 These dashboards are set up with frequently updated information that satisfies a very particular standard of everyday operations and contains information that is not a high-level view.